How, When, Why, And at What Cost The Incline Village General Improvement District (“IVGID”) Acquired Its Four (4) Lake Tahoe Beaches

 - Incline, Ski, Hermit and Burnt Cedar.

 - Many people do not know that prior to George Whittel’s sale of these 9,000 acres to Art Wood and company, approximately 45 lakefront lots had been sold.
 Although all of these lots had their own Lake access, they did not have access to the beaches ultimately acquired by IVGID.
-In fact, they weren’t part of IVGID when it was created.
-Because of sanitation reasons, over the years these lots were annexed into IVGID.
+Because they weren’t part of IVGID when the latter was created.
+Only because of sanitation reasons, over the years these lots were annexed into IVGID.

 - See CBDC’s 1961 “Community Beaches” sales brochure.
-This document was given to all prospective purchasers of Incline Village property as part of the former’s sales materials.
+This document was given to all prospective purchasers of Incline Village property as part of CBDC’s sales materials.

 - But how were they specially benefited?
 Hadn’t they purchased interests in the IBRC which supposedly owned the beaches and would make their exclusive use available for members’ use?
 If not, then why the purchase?